Out in the wild, horses roam free. They gallop across rocky terrain, climb hills, and wade through streams.

 Digging and scratching.
 Occasionally, wild horses might dig into the ground for water or minerals or scratch their hooves against hard objects.
 This also helps to naturally wear down their hooves.

 Seasonal changes.
-Seasonal variations also affect hoof growth.
+Seasonal variations also affect wild horses hoof growth.
 For example, hooves tend to grow faster in wetter conditions and slower in dry conditions.
 Wild horses adapt to these changes through their movement patterns and by accessing different terrains.

 Herd dynamics.
 The dynamics within a herd can also influence movement patterns, where dominant and submissive behaviors can increase activity levels, thus promoting more hoof wear.